 A date was late for a wine tasting.
 When it was over and I’d had double my share of wine, I popped into a pub to wait for my late date.
 I asked the man sitting next to the only open bar stool if it was available.
 He smiled at me and at that moment looked so vividly like my dad, I said, “Oh my gosh, you look just like my dad.”

-At the graveside, we will read from Mom’s love story since it serves now as a family history.
+At the graveside, we read from Mom’s love story since it serves now as a family history.
 I hope my story encourages you to write your own or your parents’ love story.
 It’s a gift that lasts forever.

 Tags Finding Happiness